San Francisco Bay Area: Primary and secondary schools

 Public primary and secondary education in the Bay Area is provided through school districts organized through three structures (elementary school districts, high school districts, or unified school districts) and are governed by an elected board.
 In addition, many Bay Area counties and the city of San Francisco operate "special service schools" that are geared towards providing education to students with handicaps or special needs.

 An alternative public educational setting is offered by charter schools, which may be established with a renewable charter of up to five years by third parties.
 The mechanism for charter schools in the Bay Area is governed by the California Charter Schools Act of 1992.

-According to rankings compiled by U.S. News & World Report, the highest-ranked high school in California is the Pacific Collegiate School, located in Santa Cruz and part of the greater Bay Area.
+According to rankings compiled by U.S. News & World Report, the highest-ranked high school in California is the Pacific Collegiate School, located in Santa Cruz.
 Within the traditional nine-county boundaries, the highest ranked high school is KIPP San Jose Collegiate in San Jose.
-Among the top twenty high schools in California include Lowell High School in San Francisco, Monta Vista High School in Cupertino, Lynbrook High School in San Jose, the University Preparatory Academy in San Jose, Mission San Jose High School in Fremont, Oakland Charter High School in Oakland, Henry M. Gunn High School in Palo Alto, and Saratoga High School in Saratoga.
+Among the top twenty high schools in California include Lowell, Monta Vista, Lynbrook, University Preparatory Academy, Mission San Jose, Oakland Charter, Henry M. Gunn, Gilroy Early College Academy, and Saratoga.